What is the purpose of social networking in a corporate field? To make your brand stand out and be one of the most attractive brands?

 Targeting a particular market doesn’t imply that you are excluding individuals who don’t accommodate your criteria.
 Or maybe, target marketing permits you to focus your marketing dollars and brand message on a particular market that is bound to purchase from you than different markets.
 This is a significantly more reasonable, productive, and successful approach to arrive at potential customers and create the business.

 For instance, a kitchen dresser company could decide to market to mortgage holders between the ages of 35 and 65 with incomes of more than $150,000, in Huntsville, Alabama.
 To define the market significantly further, the company could decide to target just those interested in kitchen and shower remodeling and traditional styles.
 This market could be separated into two niches: parents in a hurry and retiring people born after WW2.

 With an obviously defined objective crowd, it is a lot simpler to determine where and how to market your business.

 While most brands know the general importance of social tuning, they don’t precisely get how critical it can be to business strategy.

 Today, 65% of customers utilize social media for customer service.
-Also, Facebook revealed that more than 1 billion messages are sent from customers to businesses, ever year.
+Also, Facebook revealed that more than 1 billion messages are sent from customers to businesses, every year.